This is part one of a two part series series where we will learn about implementing translation in our Angular 2 application.

 <p>{{ 'hello world' | translate }}</p>

-that we can use to translate our words in JS / Typescript.
+1. Create a service that we can use to translate our words in JavaScript / Typescript.
 Like this:

 ...